 What to do if Your Cat is Having Urinary Issues

-If you suspect that your cat has a urinary condition like the ones described above, take them to the vet immediately because these issues can turn into a bigger problem, such as a urinary blockage.
+If you suspect that your cat has a problem with their urinary tract health like the ones described above, take them to the vet immediately because these issues can turn into a bigger problem, such as a urinary blockage.

 Your vet will run a few important diagnostics to determine if your cat has a UTI or another issue.
 The first is to do a urine culture to see if there are any bacteria, such as e.
 Coli, responsible.
 They will also run a urinalysis to test your cat’s urinary pH and to look for blood in the urine.
 These tests will help determine the root cause if there is one.
 The cause could be an infection, crystals, or inflammation.

 Depending on the cause, your vet may recommend antibiotics if there is an infection or urinary tract problem.
 If there is another issue, such as a urinary crystal or two, they may recommend putting your cat on a special prescription diet specifically formulated for urinary health.
 These cat foods are designed to create an inhospitable environment for both types of crystals.
 Changing your cat's diet is sometimes the best way to rid them of their urinary stones.

 For an immediate solution to the problem, they may also recommend pain meds if your cat is crying while trying to urinate and some antispasmodic medications to help if there is inflammation in the bladder.